 Need yet another reason not to buy a new car?

-Not only are you being gouged with more money, more interest, and a longer loan, you’re also likely going to pay more in car insurance.
+Not only are you being gouged with more money, more interest, and a longer loan, but you’re also likely going to pay more in car insurance.
 New cars often have higher insurance payments because they’re worth more than used cars (duh!).
 Furthermore, you will likely need to consider gap coverage with a new car to ensure you won’t be left with a sizable chunk on your loan if your car is totaled (gap coverage will pay the difference between what the car is worth and what is still owed on the loan), which will add more to your premium.
-While many things determine what you’ll pay for insurance, it is important to factor this cost in to your monthly new car expense.
+While many things determine what you’ll pay for insurance, it is important to factor this cost into your monthly new car expense.

 Avoid the New Car Hit by Buying Used